Tax-Exempt Conduit Financing

 Government Capital’s Representative Experience

-*The representative experience and clients referenced herein include the experience and clients of our affiliate company, Government Capital Securities Corporation.
+*The clients referenced herein include clients of our affiliate company, Government Capital Securities Corporation.
 Government Capital Corporation and Government Capital Securities Corporation are under common ownership and work seamlessly together to maximize the value we bring to our clients.
-In the above instances, GCC or GCSC served as the municipal advisor to the issuer or to the conduit.
+In the above instances, GCC or GCSC served as consultant or municipal advisor, respectively, to the issuer or to the conduit.

 Official Partner